H20Zhang/H20Zhang.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I join Huawei Cloud Database Innovation Lab through TopMinds program, which is also known as "天才少年", as a research scientist.
+Hi, I join Huawei Cloud Database Innovation Lab through TopMinds program as a research scientist.
 Before that I graduate from the Database Group in [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/), where I am supervised by [Prof. Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/) in 2022.
 I obtained my B.E. degree from HongYi Honor Class of Wuhan University in 2017.

 I have a broad interest in query optimization/execution for large scale OLAP query in distributed environment.
 More specifically, I'm intereseted in (1) **unified execution/optimization of cross-domain queries (e.g., SQL + Graph + AI)**, (2) **machine learning based query optimization, which is also known as AI4DB**,(3) **query execution/optimization of complex OLAP query**, e.g., subgraph (counting) query.